MQ-FOAR705/E-Kirkpatrick-PoC-project/README.md

 It also includes the appropriate licensing requirements. <br />

 ### Description of softwares and programs
-Voyant tools - accessed via https://voyant-tools.org/ on any selected web browser.
+Voyant tools - an open-source, web-based application that performs text analysis.
 Zotero - an open-source reference management software that manages bibliographic data and source materials which is free to install.